complexsystemslab/project_ideas/project_ideas.md

 It has been suggested that large language models cannot reason.
 This project will infuse some reasoning/priors into large language models and apply them to a large reasoning corpus (Abstraction and Reasoning Corpus).

+We can also apply large language models to reasoning in math problems.

 This will be a collaboration with Mikel Bober-Irizar.